SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 When the match succeeds, the value ``42`` is bound (assigned) to the constant name ``someValue``.

-When the pattern of variable or constant declaration is an identifier pattern, the identifier pattern is implicitly a subpattern of a value-binding pattern.
+When the pattern on the left-hand side of a variable or constant declaration is an identifier pattern, the identifier pattern is implicitly a subpattern of a value-binding pattern.

 .. syntax-grammar::